-The science of reading is from the accumulation of five decades of research on reading acquisition and instruction that has been conducted using gold-standard methodologies.
-This research has:

 - 1. Established our understanding of how students learn to read - 2.
+Identified effective instructional practices, and - 3.
+Clarified instruction for students who have difficulty learning to read.

+Lexiu

+A CODEE

+UKED

+READING

+READING

+EVIDENCE The Why

+The Science of Reading Says

+APPLICATION The What

+Phonology

-Identified effective instructional practices - 3.
-Clarified instruction for students who have difficulty learning to read The Why APPLICATION The What Lexia Core5 Reading Does Phonology The sound system of language is known as phonology Phonological and phonemic awareness are necessary components in learning to read and predictive of reading success (Blachman, 1995; Liberman & Liberman, 1990; NICHD, 2000).
-Students build phonological and phonemic awareness through activities focused on rhyming, blending, segmenting, and sound manipulation.
-Orthography The writing system of language is known as orthography Proficient reading comprehension relies on automatic associations of sounds and letters.
+The sound system of language is known as phonology

+Phonological and phonemic awareness are necessary components in learning to read and is predictive of reading success (Blachman, 1995; Liberman & Liberman, 1990; NICHD, 2000).

+Lexia Core5 Reading Does

+Students build phonological and phonemic awareness activities through activities focused on rhyming, blending, segmenting, and sound manipulation.

+Orthography

+The writing system of language is known as orthography

+Proficient reading comprehension relies on automatic associations of sounds and letters.
 Well supported by research, instruction that matches sounds to letters or groups of letters-phonics-develops accurate decoding and spelling skills (Ehri, 2014; Hoover & Gough, 1990; NICHD, 2000; Tremain, 2018).

 Students in Core5 engage in activities that increase their awareness of the orthography of English, such as matching sounds to letters, learning syllable types and rules for syllable division, and building knowledge of reliable spelling patterns.

+Morphology

-Morphology The study of morphemes, or meaningful units of words, is known as morphology Knowledge of morphemes facilitates decoding and provides a springboard for vocabulary development.
+The study of morphemes, or meaningful units of words, is known as morphology

+Knowledge of morphemes facilitates decoding and provides a springboard for vocabulary development.
 Morphology bridges the gap between alphabetic reading (i.e., word-level reading) and comprehension (Adams, 1990).

 Students learn meaningful word parts to support decoding and vocabulary development through activities that teach common prefixes, roots, suffixes, and Greek combining forms.

+Semantics

-Semantics The meanings of words and the relationships of words are referred to as semantics As the primary goals of reading and writing are determining and communicating meaning, it is important for students to understand the meanings or shades of meanings of words (NICHD, 2000).
+The meanings of words and the relationships of words are referred to as semantics

+As the primary goals of reading and writing are determining and communicating meaning, it is important for students to understand the meanings or shades of meanings of words (NICHD, 2000).

 Students in Core5 build vocabulary and an understanding of word relationships through activities focused on categorization, multiple meaning words, shades of meaning, synonyms and antonyms, similes and metaphors, analogies, and academic language.

 EVIDENCE The Why

-APPLICATION

-The What
+APPLICATION The What

 The Science of Reading Says

 Lexia Core5 Reading Does

 Pragmatics

-The rules of conversation or discussion and the use of language in a particular context are referred to as pragmatics When taught explicitly and systematically, pragmatics facilitate the social use of language, fluent reading, and comprehension (Gordon Pershey, 2018; Pershey, 1997).
+The rules of conversation or discussion and the use of language in a particular context are referred to as pragmatics When taught explicitly and systematically, pragmatics facilitates the social use of language, fluent reading, and comprehension (GordonPershey, 2018; Pershey, 1997).

 Through teacher-led lessons, students in Core5 engage in small-group activities that support their oral language skills as both speaker and listener.

 Syntax

 Syntax refers to the order and relationships of words in sentences as well as the structure of sentences in oral and written language Success with complex texts is dependent on a reader's understanding of sentences with one or multiple clauses (Foorman, Herrera, et al., 2015; Foorman, Koon, et al., 2015).
 Students develop an understanding of syntax through activities that teach them about parts of speech and sentence structure and how this structure impacts meaning.

 Discourse

 The organization of spoken and written communication is referred to as discourse The use of multiple strategies develops metacognitive skills and proficiency in understanding the complex texts (NICHD, 2000).

-Students build knowledge of discourse through early listening activities that teach developing readers about the structure of language and provide a framework for later reading comprehension.
-As students move through Core5, they develop reading-comprehension skills through interaction with increasingly complex texts that include a variety of genres and text types.
+Students build knowledge of discourse through early listening activities that teach developing readers about the structure of text and provide a framework for later reading comprehension.
+As students move through Core5, they develop reading comprehension skills through interaction with increasingly complex texts that include a variety of genres and text types.

-The Principles of Structured Literacy How Lexia Core5 Reading Does It
+The Principles of Structured Literacy

+How Lexia Core5 Reading Does It